 - 1. No County Officer or Employee may have an interest in a contract that is prohibited by section 801 of New York General Municipal Law. - 2.
-Every County Officer and Employee shall disclose interests in contracts with the County at the time and in the manner required by section 803 of New York General Municipal Law.
+Every County Officer and Employee shall disclose interests in actual or proposed contracts with the County at the time and in the manner required by section 803 of New York General Municipal Law.